stellavd/Ransomware/README.md

 # Ransomware
 This is a starting project that is still under development.
+Only people using gmail and app password can use this.

 # How to use
-At a txt file add as the first line your email and as second your password (from app password).
+At a txt file add as the first line your email address and as second your generated key from your app password.